Our award-winning user experience (UX) design team put users' needs first to create engaging and memorable online experiences.

 Tom is our lead User Experience Architect.
 Prior to championing UX at Torchbox, Tom spent a decade running user experience research and design projects for some of the world’s leading charities, universities and social development organisations.

-Since joining Torchbox in 2004, Ben has led some of our largest redesign projects, for clients including, WWF, University of Oxford, Chatham House and Breast Cancer Care.
-The recent redesign of Global Witness’ website reflects his work.
+Since joining Torchbox in 2004, Ben has led some of our largest redesign projects, for clients including: WWF, University of Oxford, Chatham House, Cranfield University, Museuem of London and the Royal Agricultural University.

 Olly WillansCreative Director